 - Wash.
 Rev. Code Ann. § 9.41.090(1). ⤴︎

 - Wash.
 Rev. Code Ann. § 9.41.090(4).
+This statute moves to subsection (5) beginning July 1, 2019.
 After 30 days, the sale or delivery may proceed unless an extension is approved by a local district court or municipal court after a showing of good cause.
 Id. ⤴︎

 - Wash.
 Rev. Code Ann. § 9.41.110(8)(a)(ii). ⤴︎